daanvanham/vanham.io/api/blog/item/styling-checkboxes.md

 }
 ```

-Adding a fake checkbox is useless when we still have the real checkbox in sight, so let\'s not forget to hide it.
+Adding a fake checkbox is useless when we still have the real checkbox in sight, so let's not forget to hide it.
 This could be accomplished in two ways.
-Some browsers don\'t like it when you just use `display: none`, so depending on the browser support you might have to hide it with `position: absolute` and an absurd position.
+Some browsers don't like it when you just use `display: none`, so depending on the browser support you might have to hide it with `position: absolute` and an absurd position.

 ```css
 input {